-In 2018, the Title IX Office and Institutional Research hosted a discussion with student panelists to review survey results.
-During the discussion, the panelists talked about their reactions to the climate survey.
-Resources on campus were discussed, along with ideas for future programs, events, and ways to be involved on campus on these issues.
+The Title IX Office and Institutional Research hosted a discussion with student panelists to review survey results.
+The HEDS Survey is taken by the community every 3 years.
+The Title IX Office analyzes the data to create programming and procedures that better serve the community.
+Resources on campus are discussed along with ideas for future programs, events, and ways to be involved on campus on these issues.